CiaoBambino/ChessPie/README.md

 TO DO :

--git ignore for python venv
+- git ignore for python venv

 - a proper readme

+- VUE

+- CONTROLLER

+- debug